joshuaflanagan/serverless-ruby-package/README.md

 ```
 serverless package
 ```

+> Note - if you have gems with native extensions, and are not developing on linux, make sure have docker installed and running.
+The first time you package may take a really long time as the docker image is downloaded.
+Future packaging will be much faster.

 That will create the package that is uploaded during a `serverless deploy`, but keep it around so you can examine it.
 You can use the following command to verify